hashicorp/terraform-provider-azurerm/website/docs/d/key_vault.html.markdown

 * `enabled_for_template_deployment` - Can Azure Resource Manager retrieve secrets from the Key Vault?

+* `enable_soft_delete` - Will Azure Resource Manager use the 'soft delete' functionality for this key vault?

 * `tags` - A mapping of tags assigned to the Key Vault.

 A `sku` block exports the following: